orospakr/stream-pump/README.md

 Synopsis
 ========

-Stream Pump is intended as a way to "multiply" a live video stream over HTTP from one source to many clients, and do it with something a little smaller and lighter than the big, proprietary, (and expensive) media server applications (like Windows Media Server).
+Stream Pump is intended as a way to "multiply" or "reflect" a live video stream from one source to many clients, and do it with something rather smaller and lighter than the big and proprietary (and expensive) media server applications (like Windows Media Server).
 It was originally written to serve a need for serving video to many clients behind a bottle-neck.
+Currently, the only protocol type supported is Microsoft's MMSH.

 It does:

-* bounce a live HTTP video stream from one source to many clients (currently only MMSH supported)
+* bounce a live video stream from one source to many clients (currently only MMSH supported)
 * simple setup
 * nest within itself; that is, you can daisy-chain Stream Pumps